LykkeCity/Blockchain-Explorer/README.md

 # Blockchain-Explorer

-The project, which will help us explore blocks and transactions.
+The project, which helps us explore blocks and transactions within blockchain.

 Asp.Net 5 MVC 6